 III.
-DEVELOPMENT AND IMPLEMENTATION OF INFORMATION SECURITY PROGRAM
+Development and Implementation of Information Security Program

-A. Involve the Board of Directors.
-The board of directors or an appropriate committee of the board of each bank shall:

-1. Approve the bank's written information security program; and

-2. Oversee the development, implementation, and maintenance of the bank's information security program, including assigning specific responsibility for its implementation and reviewing reports from management.

-B. Assess Risk.
-Each bank shall:

-1. Identify reasonably foreseeable internal and external threats that could result in unauthorized disclosure, misuse, alteration, or destruction of customer information or customer information systems.
+- A. Involve the Board of Directors.
+Your board of directors or an appropriate committee of the board shall: - 1.
+Approve your written information security program; and - 2.
+Oversee the development, implementation, and maintenance of your information security program, including assigning specific responsibility for its implementation and reviewing reports from management. - B. Assess Risk.
+You shall: - 1.
+Identify reasonably foreseeable internal and external threats that could result in unauthorized disclosure, misuse, alteration, or destruction of customer information or customer information systems. - 2.
+Assess the likelihood and potential damage of these threats, taking into

-Comptroller of the Currency, Treasury

-2. Assess the likelihood and potential damage of these threats, taking into consideration the sensitivity of customer information.

-3. Assess the sufficiency of policies, procedures, customer information systems, and other arrangements in place to control risks.

-C. Manage and Control Risk.
-Each bank shall:

-1. Design its information security program to control the identified risks, commensurate with the sensitivity of the information as well as the complexity and scope of the bank's activities.
-Each bank must consider whether the following security measures are appropriate for the bank and, if so, adopt those measures the bank concludes are appropriate:

-a.
-Access controls on customer information systems, including controls to authenticate and permit access only to authorized individuals and controls to prevent employees from providing customer information to unauthorized individuals who may seek to obtain this information through fraudulent means.

-b.
-Access restrictions at physical locations containing customer information, such as buildings, computer facilities, and records storage facilities to permit access only to authorized individuals;

-c.
-Encryption of electronic customer information, including while in transit or in storage on networks or systems to which unauthorized individuals may have access;

-d.
-Procedures designed to ensure that customer information system modifications are consistent with the bank's information security program;

-e.
-Dual control procedures, segregation of duties, and employee background checks for employees with responsibilities for or access to customer information:

-f.
-Monitoring systems and procedures to detect actual and attempted attacks on or intrusions into customer information systems;

-g.
-Response programs that specify actions to be taken when the bank suspects or detects that unauthorized individuals have gained access to customer information systems, including appropriate reports to regulatory and law enforcement agencies; and h.
-Measures to protect against destruction, loss, or damage of customer information due to potential environmental hazards, such as fire and water damage or technological failures.

-2. Train staff to implement the bank's information security program.

-3. Regularly test the key controls, systems and procedures of the information security program.
-The frequency and nature of such tests should be determined by the bank's risk assessment.
-Tests should be conducted or reviewed by independent third parties or staff independent of those that develop or maintain the security programs.

-D. Oversee Service Provider Arrangements.
-Each bank shall:

-1. Exercise appropriate due diligence in selecting its service providers;

-2. Require its service providers by contract to implement appropriate measures designed to meet the objectives of these Guidelines; and

-3. Where indicated by the bank's risk assessment, monitor its service providers to confirm that they have satisfied their obligations as required by section D.2.
-As part of this monitoring, a bank should review audits, summaries of test results, or other equivalent evaluations of its service providers.
+- consideration the sensitivity of customer information. - 3.
+Assess the sufficiency of policies, procedures, customer information systems, and other arrangements in place to control risks. - C. Manage and Control Risk.
+You shall: - 1.
+Design your information security program to control the identified risks, commensurate with the sensitivity of the information as well as the complexity and scope of your activities.
+You must consider whether the following security measures are appropriate for you and, if so, adopt those measures you conclude are appropriate: - a.
+Access controls on customer information systems, including controls to authenticate and permit access only to authorized individuals and controls to prevent employees from providing customer information to unauthorized individuals who may seek to obtain this information through fraudulent means. - b.
+Access restrictions at physical locations containing customer information, such as buildings, computer facilities, and records storage facilities to permit access only to authorized individuals; - c.
+Encryption of electronic customer information, including while in transit or in storage on networks or systems to which unauthorized individuals may have access; - d.
+Procedures designed to ensure that customer information system modifications are consistent with your information security program; - e.
+Dual control procedures, segregation of duties, and employee background checks for employees with responsibilities for or access to customer information; - f.
+Monitoring systems and procedures to detect actual and attempted attacks on or intrusions into customer information systems; - g.
+Response programs that specify actions for you to take when you suspect or detect that unauthorized individuals have gained access to customer information systems, including appropriate reports to regulatory and law enforcement agencies; and - h.
+Measures to protect against destruction, loss, or damage of customer information due to potential environmental hazards, such as fire and water damage or technological failures. - 2.
+Train staff to implement your information security program. - 3.
+Regularly test the key controls, systems and procedures of the information security program.
+The frequency and nature of such tests should be determined by your risk assessment.
+Tests should be conducted or reviewed by independent third parties or staff independent of those that develop or maintain the security programs. - D. Oversee Service Provider Arrangements.
+You shall: - 1.
+Exercise appropriate due diligence in selecting your service providers; - 2.
+Require your service providers by contract to implement appropriate measures designed to meet the objectives of these Guidelines; and - 3.
+Where indicated by your risk assessment, monitor your service providers to confirm that they have satisfied their obligations as required by paragraph D.2.
+As part of this monitoring, you should review audits, summaries of test results, or other equivalent evaluations of your service providers.

 E. Adjust the Program.
-Each bank shall monitor, evaluate, and adjust, as appropriate, the information security program in light of any relevant changes in technology, the sensitivity of its customer information, internal or external threats to information, and the bank's own changing business arrangements, such as mergers and acquisitions, alliances and joint ventures, outsourcing arrangements, and changes to customer information systems.
+You shall monitor, evaluate, and adjust, as appropriate, the information security program in light of any relevant changes in technology, the sensitivity of your customer information, internal or external threats to information, and your own changing business arrangements, such as mergers and acquisitions, alliances and joint ventures, outsourcing arrangements, and changes to customer information systems.